jmcalalang/Ansible_Meetups/README.md

 set_ntp.yml (*roles/tasks/bigip_device_ntp/set_ntp.yml*).

 ### Ansible Playbooks
 The playbooks in in the ansible playbook directory include the roles.
-For our demo and MVP, we will be executing the **operation** Playbook.
+For our demo and MVP, we execuded the **operation** Playbook.

 ```
 $ANSIBLE_HOME_DIRECTORY/site.yml